 Despite its low post count and membership numbers, there have been some interesting developments on DWF during its seven months of existence.

-Forum ownership
+Forum Ownership

 DWF does not appear to have a dedicated list of its staff members and their associated roles.
 However, forum administrators have a “Verified Members” mark in their profile banner, while moderators are marked with a “Super Moderator Title,” making both staff roles easy to spot.